Leadership Trends That Will Dominate 2019

 by Shelley Goldbeck, DTM

-The LinkedIn article (above) by John Eades caused me to cheer for Toastmasters because based on his criteria, we’re on the leading edge of the trend.
+The LinkedIn article (link above) by John Eades caused me to cheer for Toastmasters because based on his criteria, we’re on the leading edge of the trend.
 Below is my summary of his five Leadership Trends with my evaluation of how Toastmasters measures up;

 1. Learn to Lead Several Generations